tisem-digital-marketing/group_assignment_template/README.md

 PDF documents are created using `unilur` which enables the creation of assignment, solution and student submission file in an integrated way.

 I use `renv` to manage package dependencies.
-After cloning this repository use `renv::restore()` to install the necessary packages to an isolated environment.
+After cloning this repository use `renv::restore()` to install the necessary packages to an isolated `R` environment.

 ## License